“It’s children, not furniture, that make the home.” – Judy Garland, 1956

 December 10, 1960: Here’s another short blurb about Judy’s classic Capitol LP “That’s Entertainment!” which is one of her best albums for the label.

 Check out The Judy Garland Online Discography’s “That’s Entertainment!” pages for details about the various releases of the album.

-At that time the film wasn’t trimmed as it would be in later years so to make up the extra time (shows began and ended as they usually do now, on the hour or half hour), hosts were brought in.
-This was Van Dyke’s first to a two-year stint as host of the broadcast.
+At that time the film wasn’t trimmed as it would be in later years so to make up the extra time (shows began and ended as they usually do now, on the hour or half-hour), hosts were brought in.
+This was Van Dyke’s first to years as host of the broadcast.
 He was preceded by Red Skelton and Richard Boone and succeeded by Danny Kaye.